xrdocs/xrdocs.github.io/_getting-started/2016-05-20-why-xrdocs.md

 Welcome to @xrdocs!

-This tutorial is meant to get a new blogger/technical-writer, unfamiliar with @xrdocs, up and running in minutes.

 Cisco IOS-XR 6.0+ brings with it some key operational enhancements in the domains of monitoring, automation, application-hosting and software management.
 However, these enhancements require the right tools to aid their consumption.